Phoebe Tonkin: 2000s: Beginnings and breakthrough

-2010s: International breakthrough and recognition
+2010s: Worldwide recognition

 Tonkin has appeared on the Australian television shows Packed to the Rafters and Home and Away.
 In September 2010, she made her film debut starring in the Australian action ensemble film Tomorrow, When the War Began.
 The film revolves around a group of teenagers waging a guerrilla war against an invading foreign power in their fictional hometown of Wirrawee.
 Tonkin played the rich and uptight Fiona Maxwell.
 In December 2010, a sequel was announced, in which Tonkin was expected to return, but production never eventuated.

 In January 2011, Tonkin moved to Los Angeles to pursue her international acting career.
 In March 2011, she was cast as Faye Chamberlain in The CW's supernatural drama series The Secret Circle, which premiered on 15 September 2011 to over 3.5 million viewers.
 The series follows a group of young witches who form a secret coven.
 Tonkin received critical acclaim for her performance, with critics calling her the break-out star of the series; she was featured on Variety's list of "new faces to watch", and named one of 2011's break-out TV stars by E!
 Online.
 The show, however, had only one full season and was cancelled on 11 May 2012.

 In August 2010, Tonkin was cast in the 3D horror film Bait 3D.
 Filming took place in the coastal city of Gold Coast, Queensland; the film follows a group of strangers trapped in a supermarket with a pack of great white sharks after a freak tsunami.
 Tonkin reunited with her H2O: Just Add Water co-star Cariba Heine for this film, which was expected to be released in Australia in September 2012.
 In August 2012, Tonkin joined the cast of The CW television series The Vampire Diaries, in the recurring role of Hayley, a friend of Tyler's.
 Once again, she reunited with a co-star from H2O: Just Add Water—this time Claire Holt, who portrays Rebekah Mikaelson on the show.